Ninjas in Pyjamas: History

 In July 2020, it was announced that NIP would be merging with Chinese esports organization Victory Five and enter the Chinese League of Legends scene by participating in the League of Legends Pro League (LPL).
-The merger was officially completed in January 2023, and Ninjas in Pyjamas debuted in LPL on January 15, 2023, against Ultra Prime with Xiao-Bing "Invincible" Li as toplaner, Xiao-Long "XLB" Li as jungler, Wen-Xiang "Dream" Tan as midlaner, Qi-Shen "Photic" Ying as AD Carry and Xu-Zhuo "Zhuo" Wang as support.
-For their first split in LPL, the team finished 13th out of 17 teams, with 5 wins and 11 loses.
+The merger was officially completed in January 2023, and Ninjas in Pyjamas debuted in LPL on 15 January 2023, against Ultra Prime with Xiao-Bing "Invincible" Li as toplaner, Xiao-Long "XLB" Li as jungler, Wen-Xiang "Dream" Tan as midlaner, Qi-Shen "Photic" Ying as AD Carry and Xu-Zhuo "Zhuo" Wang as support.
+For their first split in LPL, the team finished 13th out of 17 teams, with 5 wins and 11 losses.

 Ninjas in Pyjamas started to compete on Valorant in April 2020 by re-signing their former Paladins 2019 world champions roster.
 However, that first roster did not last long, and in July 2020 the organization announced a completely revamped roster made of former Counter-Strike: Global Offensive pros CREA, Fearoth, luckeRRR and Rhyme as well as former Overwatch pro HyP.
 The organization did not meet a lot of success and over the course of the next two years, many players came and left.
 This led to the decision, in January 2022, to quit the European scene, and instead invest into a Brazilian team.

 The team failed to get into the Riot games partnership program in September 2022, thus leaving Ninjas in Pyjamas without a VCT spot.
 Following this, NIP announced they would drop their male roster and instead compete in VCT Game Changers, Valorant's female scene.
 The first three players were announced in early January 2023 and the roster was fully completed and announced as Ninjas in Pyjamas Lightning team in April 2023.

 Ninjas in Pyjamas won RLCS 2022-23 - Winter: South America Regional 3 - Winter Invitational.

 On 6 May 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) who would make up the Club Support Program, with NIP being one of them.
 This program gives teams a one-time six-figure stipend if an organization is willing to enter new esports as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup.